Dustyroom/flat-kit-doc/_docs/outlines.md

 Please note that *Outline Image Effect* is a global effect.
 You can use [*Stylized Surface*](/stylized-surface/#outline) shader to outline a particular object.
 It is a parameter (shader pass) that is built on top of the *Stylized Surface* shader.
 It has all the features of the *Stylized Surface* shader plus the outline feature.

-If you would like to exclude an object from an outline pass, considering that you are using one of the Stylized Surface shaders, and you are in a URP project, please go to the interface of the shader and switch rendering to 'Transparent'.
-It won't change the look of the shader but will exclude it from the outline pass.
-You can control this too as described a few paragraphs above in Render Event list part.

 ![Flat Kit Depth Normals renderer feature](/FlatKit_Manual_Images/flat-kit-depth-normals.png){: .image-fancy}